Refs/node_restfull/README.md

 * It would be interesting to have more information on the individual rpoduct like the URL that leads us to the detail information for that product

-* the below code is how we should style our response and how we should structure our response . that is a better response for getting all the docs and od course you can find you just totally to your needs
+* the below code is how we should style our response and how we should structure our response . that is a better response for getting all the docs and od Grade you can find you just totally to your needs

 ```js
 router.get("/", (req, res, next) => {